salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # flags.template-id.description

-The unique identifier of the template to use as the foundation for the new app.
-Template IDs are guaranteed to be unique within an org.
-Either --template-id or --template-name is required.
-Use "sf orchestrator template list" to find available template IDs.
+The unique identifier of the template to use for generating the new app.

 # flags.template-name.summary